microsoft/live-share/docs/use/vscode.md

 Better yet, you and other participants can navigate to any file in the shared project.
 You can can either edit together or independently meaning you can seamlessly switch between investigation, making small tweaks, and full collaborative editing.

 > **Note:** Guest support for file navigation and file operations is still in development and has some limitations.
 Find in files is not yet implemented [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/43).
 Sharing multi-root workspaces are not yet supported [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/46).
-When the host is using a case sensitive filesystem (e.g. Linux), file updates (add / rename / delete) may not propagate to guests [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/XX) and if mulitple files or folders with the same name but different casing exist in the same path, only one may appear [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/XX).
+When the host is using a case sensitive filesystem (e.g. Linux), file updates (add / rename / delete) may not propagate to guests [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/XX) and if multiple files or folders with the same name but different casing exist in the same path, only one may appear [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/XX).

 The resulting edits are persisted on the host's machine on save so there is no need to synchronize, push, or send files around once you're done editing.
 The edits are "just there."